austinksmith/Ration.js/README.md

  # How it works

-  * The library acts as a middleware layer for incoming requests to your Node.js/Express application
-  * WIth each unique visitor a request record is created and saved internally to keep track of time interval between each new request and the previous request
-  * If the number of requests exceeds the set limit of requests within the set time threadshold, requests by the offending users are then delayed using a delayMultiplier
-  * The delay multiplier is doubled for each request exceeding the number of requests allowed within the set time
+  The library acts as a middleware layer for incoming requests to your Node.js/Express application, with each unique visitor a request record is created and saved internally to keep track of time interval between each new request and the previous request.
+If the number of requests exceeds the set limit of requests within the set time threadshold, requests by the offending users are then delayed using a delayMultiplier, this delayMultiplier is doubled for each request exceeding the number of requests allowed within the set time.

-  * If the time difference between the last request and the current request exceeds the time , the request count for the user is reset to 1
+  If the time difference between the last request and the current request exceeds the time , the request count for the user is reset to 1.

-  * If there are no new requests from a unique visitor within 5 minutes, their request records are removed automatically to prevent the visits log from growing too large
+  If there are no new requests from a unique visitor within 5 minutes, their request records are removed automatically to prevent the visits log from growing too large